Flea and Tick repellent for your pets:

 Risks of Using Eucalyptus Oil on Your Dog

-We have used it on all of our dogs over the past 26 years, it has been very successful and our dogs never had any side effects.
+We have used it on all of our dogs since our inception in 1991, it has been very successful and our dogs never had any side effects.